 This page contains affiliate links.
 Clicking them is free but we may receive a small commission.
 Please read our advertising policy to understand how the partners have been chosen.

 Day Trip to Old Porvoo

-Almost all European capitals share the same common thing: They have their own beautiful old towns serving as main attractions in each city.
-However, in Finland, you will notice that Helsinki is one among the few exceptions.
-However, Helsinki, the Finnish city capital located in the Southern Finland is not a disappointment since an medieval town is situated quite close in the beautiful Old Porvoo.
+Almost all European capitals share the same common thing: They have their beautiful old towns serving as the main attractions in each city.
+However, in Finland, you will notice that Helsinki is one of the few exceptions.
+However, Helsinki, the Finnish city capital located in southern Finland is not a disappointment since a medieval town is situated quite close to the beautiful Old Porvoo.
 Porvoo is another southern city in Finland and it offers truly unique adventures.
-The city is just 50 kms away from Helsinki and easily accessible by boats operating between May and September, buses leaving from Helsinki Central Bus Station every 15-20 minutes.
-Going to Old Porvoo by a car is also a feasible option, reaching it in less than an hour from Helsinki City Centre.
+The city is just 50 km away from Helsinki and easily accessible by public transport.
+Boats operate between May and September and buses leave from Helsinki Central Bus Station every 15-20 minutes.
+Going to Old Porvoo by car is also a feasible option, reaching it in less than an hour from Helsinki City Centre.

 Strolling in the Old Town

-We recommend to wear comfortable footwear as the streets are made of cobblestones.
+We recommend wearing comfortable footwear as the streets are made of cobblestones.
 For the same reason, parents shall want to leave the baby strollers at home for easier mobility.
-The streets are full of antique shops and handicrafts by locals that you will surely enjoy visiting them.
+The streets are full of antique shops and handicrafts by locals that you will surely enjoy visiting.
 Most of the shops though are open only during the summertime.